 Glossy, glamorous and bold, black lacquer furniture fitted right in with several major 80s trends.

-It lent itself well to the clean lines of 80s deco, proved the perfect contrast for Memphis design's vibrant colours and would have been perfectly at home in soap character Alexis Carrington's glitzy mansion.
+It lent itself well to the clean lines of 80s deco, proved the perfect contrast for Memphis design's vibrant colours and would have been perfectly at home in any modern glitzy mansion.

 While flatpack furniture was more popular than ever, homeowners still enjoyed installing strangely complex bespoke cabinetry into their bedrooms, which may or may not have incorporated a space-saving Murphy bed, which folded up into the wall when not in use.

-The matching burgundy walls and bed in this room was another 80s trademark style.
+The matching burgundy walls and bed in this room were another 80s trademark style.
 Pairing well with pine, it brought a touch of nostalgia to a decade obsessed with affluence and fast-paced living.

 Loved this?
 Take a look at more retro homes and vintage interiors